renanrboliveira/resume/README.md

 ## About me

-I’am frontend developer with extensive experience in backend, I passinate for web technologies and always open about another technology .
+I am software engineer and passionate for web and new technologies, I <3 Javascript and Ruby on Rails, but I am always open about another technology.
 I live in constant learning.

 ## Skills